 If you join today,

-This facility is primarily managed by the range users themselves.
-It is free to use, but you are expected to help out.
-This means picking up your brass and trash when you are done shooting, and reporting acts of vandalism when you see them.
+This facility is managed by the all-volunteer Summit Range Association under an agreement with the Summit County Government.
+The range is free to use, but you are expected to help out.
+This means picking up your brass and trash when you are done shooting as well as knowing and obeying the range rules.

 The range facility consists of three separate ranges: